Your eating habits can hold you back if you let them

 An easy way to sneak more fiber in your life is by adding Chia Seeds & Flaxseeds to your oats, smoothies, yogurt or baked good's.

-When you feel like you're backed up or constipated it's because you're not getting enough fiber in your diet.
+When you feel like you're constipated it's because you're not getting enough fiber in your diet.
 Fiber helps regulate your bowel movements and clear your system daily, leaving you feeling less bloated & congested.

 An overall rule to remember when it is time to sit down and eat is to have everything in moderation.
 You can still over eat healthy food.
 Make sure you're eating for fulfillment not to be stuffed.
 Slow down while eating, it's not a race.
 It takes 20 minutes from when you start eating for your brain to send signals that you are full so when you over eat in those first 20 minutes that's why your stomach starts to hurt afterword, you've eaten too much.